krestfield/docs/certdog/oauth_integration.md

 If `spring.security.oauth2.resourceserver.jwt.issuer-uri` is missing, OAuth will be disabled for the application.

-You can find `your-v2-issuer-uri` by taking the "Authority URL (Accounts in this organizational directory only" at the top of the "Endpoints" in the "Overview" section of your app registration.
+You can find `your-v2-issuer-uri` by taking the "Authority URL (Accounts in this organizational directory only)" at the top of the "Endpoints" in the "Overview" section of your app registration.
 Note you must add `/v2.0` to the end of this URL to use the correct version.